e-zk/bup/README.md

 	passphrase:
 	confirm passphrase:

-You will need to remember this passphrase for when the backup script signs the checksum file of the
+You will need to remember this passphrase for when the backup script runs `signify` to sign the checksum file.

+### Backing up

+Create a list of directories and files separated by newline you wish to back up.
+For example a list file could look like this:

+	/home/username/work/
+	/home/username/code/
+	/etc/httpd.conf
+	/etc/relayd.conf

+Next run the backup script, passing the age public key, signify private key, and the file containing your list of files to add to the archive:

+	backup.sh age1[...] backups_sign.sec backup_list

+By default the script will create `YYYY-MM-DD.tar.gz.age` in the current directory.
+The script will prompt for the signify private key's passphrase.

+### Restoring from backup

+To restore from backup point the restore script to the backup archive `YYYY-MM-DD.tar.gz.age` and the root to which you wish to extract the archive to, making sure the associated checksum and signed checksum files are in the current directory.

+	restore.sh YYYY-MM-DD.tar.gz.age /